Degree and Certificate Requirements

 Before beginning to write, you should obtain a template and instructions for mechanics and procedures from the Graduate School.
 Generally, format and style used by leading professional journals in your field or A Manual for Writers by Kate L. Turabian serves as a guide.
 Check your writing format early with the Graduate School to avoid any delay.
 A final format check and approval by the Graduate School are required before your dissertation is accepted and electronically deposited.

 All students submitting a dissertation must deposit it electronically.
-Your dissertation must be electronically deposited at OhioLINK at least 21 working days before commencement.
+Your dissertation must be electronically deposited at OhioLINK at least 21 working days before commencement or as determined by the Graduate School.
 The only paper submitted to the Graduate School by the student will be the original Certificate page (with original committee signatures) which is the first page of the dissertation.

 Note: To be eligible to take the final examination for the doctoral degree, a graduate student must have a 3.00 grade point average or better and may not have grades of incomplete.